 At once

 Kojima’s affinity for breaking the fourth wall has led to some creative Enemy encounters, such as when gunslinger Revolver Ocelot tells you there are no continues and that Snake must mash a certain controller button to survive (he’ll know if you’re cheating by using autofire), and Psycho Mantis reads your mind and shakes your controller (by reading your system’s memory and activating your controller’s rumble feature), the only way to defeat him being to unplug your controller and reinsert it in controller slot 2.
 Very bizarre but very creative!
-The boss fights in these games are some of the most fun and at times most terrifying in all my years of gaming.
+The boss fights in these games are some of the most fun and at times most terrifying in all of gaming.